 Online Degree Programs

 Washington online accounting degree programs are highly reputable nationwide.
 An online degree from a Washington college or university will lead to great employment opportunities.
 Learn More

 Pass the Uniform CPA Exam

+To sit for the CPA exam, CPA candidates must have taken 150 semester hours.
+After you take the cpa exam you will qualify for the CPA certification.
 The Uniform CPA Exam is administered in almost every state and is designed to demonstrate core competencies and key skills.
 CPA candidates must register for the exam within 180 days of completing their education.
 Students are allowed to take the exam while still in school, but they must provide proof of enrollment and be on track to graduate within 210 days after graduation.
 Once you're eligible, follow these steps:

 Apply to take the Exam.
 The WBOA contracts with the National Association of State Boards of Accountancy (NASBA) to handle exam registration.
 The Certified Public Accountants Examination Services (CPAES) is the specific office that handles examination issues.
 Register for the exam online, and be prepared to provide the following documents:

 - An official transcript from every school listed on the Uniform Exam application.
 The transcripts must be sent directly from the school to the CPAES.

 - A Certificate of Enrollment if you are still completing the educational requirements.
 This must be sent directly from the school to the CPAES.

 - An International Evaluation is you have acquired your education outside the US.
 International transcripts in both the native language and translated into English are also required.